Watts riots: Residential segregation

 Los Angeles had racially restrictive covenants that prevented specific minorities from renting and buying property in certain areas, even long after the courts ruled such practices illegal in 1948 and the Civil Rights Act of 1964 was passed.
-At the beginning of the 20th century, Los Angeles was geographically divided by ethnicity, as demographics were being altered by the rapid migration from the Philippines (U.S. unincorporated territory at the time) and immigration from Mexico, Japan, Korea, and Southern and Eastern Europe.
+At the beginning of the 20th century, Los Angeles was geographically divided by ethnicity, as demographics were being altered by the rapid migration from the Philippines (unincorporated territory of the U.S. at the time) and immigration from Mexico, Japan, Korea, and Southern and Eastern Europe.
 In the 1910s, the city was already 80% covered by racially restrictive covenants in real estate.
-By the 1940s, 95% of Los Angeles and southern California housing was off-limits to certain minorities.
+By the 1940s, 95% of Los Angeles and Southern California housing was off-limits to certain minorities.
 Minorities who had served in World War II or worked in L.A.'s defense industries returned to face increasing patterns of discrimination in housing.
 In addition, they found themselves excluded from the suburbs and restricted to housing in East or South Los Angeles, which includes the Watts neighborhood and Compton.
-Such real-estate practices severely restricted educational and economic opportunities available to the minority community.
+Such real estate practices severely restricted educational and economic opportunities available to the minority community.

-Following the US entry into World War II after the attack on Pearl Harbor, the federal government removed and interned 70,000 Japanese-Americans from Los Angeles, leaving empty spaces in predominantly Japanese-owned areas.
-This further bolstered the migration of black residents into the city during the Second Great Migration to occupy the vacated spaces, such as Little Tokyo.
+Following the US entry into World War II after the attack on Pearl Harbor, the federal government removed and interned 70,000 Japanese Americans from Los Angeles, leaving empty spaces in predominantly Japanese-owned areas.
+This further encouraged the migration of black residents into the city during the Second Great Migration to occupy the vacated spaces, such as Little Tokyo.
 As a result, housing in South Los Angeles became increasingly scarce, overwhelming the already established communities and providing opportunities for real estate developers.
 Davenport Builders, for example, was a large developer who responded to the demand, with an eye on undeveloped land in Compton.
-What was originally a mostly white neighborhood in the 1940s increasingly became an African-American, middle-class dream in which blue-collar laborers could enjoy suburbia away from the slums.
+What was originally a mostly white neighborhood in the 1940s increasingly became a middle-class dream for blacks, in which blue-collar laborers could enjoy suburbia away from the slums.